Lismore property market overview: September 2025

-The Lismore property market has faced severe challenges in recent memory.
-So it’s hard to believe that the northern NSW city has become one of the strongest real estate markets in New South Wales.
+The Lismore property market has faced severe challenges in recent years, but it’s bounced back strongly.
+With the major flooding in 2022 and 2023, it’s hard to believe that the city has become one of the strongest real estate markets in New South Wales.

-Between September 2023 and September 2024, the Lismore property market was the strongest performing area in regional NSW thanks to property buyback schemes and general recovery from major flooding.
+Between September 2023 and September 2025, the Lismore property market was the strongest performing area in regional NSW thanks to property buyback schemes and general recovery from major flooding.
+From median house prices of $310,000 to $535,000, there’s been huge growth in this region.

-Yet the town has frequently been hit by devastating floods and storms.
+Yet the town is known to be hit frequently by devastating floods and storms.
 The impact of these storms has hit Lismore hard yet the region is still recovering.
 So how is the Lismore property market always able to bounce back?

 Lismore Profile

 Situated in the Northern Rivers region, Lismore has grown to become one of the principal towns of the area.
-Straddling the Wilsons River, the city has grown substantially to support a wider community of nearly 50,000.
-This not only encompasses Lismore itself but also growing suburbs such as Goonellabah and country towns such as Nimbin and Dunoon.
+Straddling the Wilsons River, the city has grown substantially to support a community of nearly 50,000.
+This includes not only Lismore itself but also country towns such as Dunoon and Nimbin.

 Once a thriving river port, Lismore has adapted as history has progressed.
-It sits on the Bruxner highway linking Queensland to tourist hotspots like Ballina and Byron Bay.
-Furthermore, Lismore is also home to one of Southern Cross University’s three main campuses.
-This very much has enabled the town to diversify its economy and see the Lismore property market prosper in the past few decades.
+It sits on the Bruxner Highway linking Queensland to tourist hotspots like Ballina and Byron Bay.
+Lismore is also home to one of Southern Cross University’s three main campuses.
+This has enabled the town to diversify its economy and see the Lismore property market prosper in the past few decades.

 However, the area is also highly susceptible to dangerous floods.
 With the town located on the confluence of Leycester Creek and Wilson River, it has been the setting of major floods.
 In 2022, major floods reached a record height of 14.4m.
 This caused widespread damage in the town leading it into full recovery mode.
 Having also seen major floods in 2017, it was a reminder of the threats that the town can face from Mother Nature.